Finch-API/finch-docs/docs/Development-Guides/SDKs.md

 # SDKs

 ### Backend SDKs
 Finch maintains SDKs in several popular languages to make it easy to integrate with Finch APIs.
 These SDKs are regularly updated for breaking and non-breaking API changes.
-In addition to the installation and quickstart information, each repository contains an `api.md` which documents available methods and data models.
+In addition to installation and quickstart information, each repository contains an `api.md` which documents available methods and data models.

 * [Node](https://github.com/Finch-API/finch-api-node)
 * [Python](https://github.com/Finch-API/finch-api-python)